globaltravelreport/global-travel-report/content/articles/1-direct-flights-to-doha-your-gateway-to-the-middle-east.md

 ---
-title: '''Direct Flights to Doha: Your Gateway to the Middle East'''
+title: 'Direct Flights to Doha: Your Gateway to the Middle East'
 summary: >-

   Embarking on an adventure or seeking luxury in the Middle East has never been